Last Updated on 08/12/2020

 Da Concettina ai Tre Santi

 Da Concettina ai Tre Santi definitely has that delicious pink sauce phenomenon when the watery Mozzarella di Bufala mixes with the tomato sauce.
 Their gluten free pizza has a slightly thicker crust.
-They were also quite generous on the basil, instead of just placing one loan leaf as a garnish.
+They were also quite generous on the basil, instead of just placing one lone leaf as a garnish.

-Their gluten free pizza was a little on the salty side for my taste, but Pizzeria Vesi is located right in the thick of it with an outdoor patio too.
-We visited right in the middle of Ferragosto (late August when most places are closed) so I was happy just to find a place open!
+Their gluten free pizza was a little on the salty side for me, but Pizzeria Vesi is located right in the thick of Naples with an outdoor patio.
+We visited in the middle of Ferragosto (late August when most places are closed) so I was happy just to find a place open!

 Pizzeria Gino Sorbillo

 I’ve heard Sorbillo’s has gluten free pizza.
 I couldn’t tell you though.
-When I visited a few months back, they looked at me like I order Chinese food.
+When I visited, they looked at me like I ordered Chinese food.
 She shook her head, said something in Italian to the effect of, “No, we don’t have that…” Like ever?
 Or are you just out right now?
 I’ll never know.
 My “gluten free pizza” was a little disappointing and looked like this…

 It should be noted too that I was not impressed with Ristorante Mammina on the same waterfront street.
 They have gluten free pizza, but it was not very good (photo above).
-I had a poor experience with them confronting me about wanting a larger tip after poor service, a high coperto and 20% service charge already included.
+I also had a poor experience with them confronting me about wanting a larger tip after poor service, a high coperto and service charge already included.